Skip to contents

 #> [1] "mpg" "wt" "hp"

-The object uses active bindings, so values like m$inp_file and m$dat_file are always synchronized with the current object state.
+The object uses active bindings, so values like m$dir, m$file_stem, m$inp_file, and m$dat_file are always synchronized with the current object state.
+To relocate the model files, update m$dir and/or m$file_stem; write_dat() and write_inp() always write to those canonical locations.

 m$write_dat()